![]() |

 Authors are responsible for the accuracy, integrity and originality of the submitted work, including any use of Artificial Intelligence (AI), and that the work submitted does not infringe the rights of third parties.

-The attribution of authorship entails responsibility for the submitted work and copyright, as well as the ability to address potential claims, which can only be attributed to and performed by humans, and which cannot be applied to AI models.
+The attribution of authorship entails responsibilities for the submitted work and copyright, as well as the ability to address potential claims, respond to conflicts of interest, be accountable for the accuracy and integrity of the writing or intellectual work created, and be legally and ethically accountable for the contents of the writing.
+These responsibilities are inherent to human beings and cannot be applied to AI models.

-Authors of manuscripts submitted to the journal are responsible for declaring in a transparent manner if they have used any artificial intelligence model during the preparation of their work; specifying the name and version of the model, for what purposes it has been used and specifying the sections of the manuscript in which this tool has been applied.
-This information can be completed in the section dedicated to that effect in the Cover Letter that accompanies the manuscript submission.
+Authors must clearly and obligatorily declare the use of any artificial intelligence model or tool in the preparation of the manuscript; specifying the name and version of the model, for what purposes it has been used and specifying the sections of the manuscript in which this tool has been applied.
+This information must be completed in the section dedicated to that effect in the Cover Letter that accompanies the manuscript submission.

 Artificial Intelligence models should only be used to improve readability, formatting, quality of writing and grammar, the language of the work, in translation, modify the tone and style of the text, or editing in general.
-They may not be used to replace key authoring tasks such as creating content, producing scientific knowledge and results, drawing conclusions, or making recommendations.
-The use of AI tools must be informed, transparent, ethical and responsible.
+Their use should be limited to assistive tools that do not generate original intellectual content or replace human critical thinking and research.
+They may not be used to replace key authorship tasks such as study conception, methodological design, content creation, production of scientific knowledge and results, drawing conclusions, or making recommendations.
+The use of AI tools must be informed, transparent, ethical, and responsible.

-Authors must also ensure that there is no plagiarism or other scientific misconduct arising from its use, and that all sources of information used are properly cited.
-On the other hand, claiming authorship of content generated by artificial intelligence tools constitutes scientific misconduct.
+Authors must also ensure that there is no plagiarism, fabricated content (hallucinations), or other scientific misconduct resulting from their use, and that all sources of information used, including those suggested or processed by AI, are correctly cited and verified by the human author.
+Furthermore, claiming authorship of content generated by artificial intelligence tools constitutes poor scientific practice, and the author is solely responsible for the accuracy and originality of the entire manuscript, including those parts where AI has been used as assistance.

 Research data management

-In order to gain transparency and credibility, the Editorial Board of the journal recommends that authors promote the availability and openness of the research data used for the preparation of original articles, in one of the different repositories created for this purpose (e.g. Data Cite, Open data, SciELO Data, Google Data Set Search), so that they can be shared and reused.
+The journal is committed to promoting transparency, reproducibility, and the advancement of scientific knowledge through appropriate management of research data.
+In this regard,The Editorial Board of the journal requests that authors facilitate the availability and openness of the research data used for the preparation of original articles, in one of the different recognized repositories created for this purpose (e.g. Data Cite, Open data, SciELO Data, Google Data Set Search, Zenodo, Figshare), except for justified exceptions (for example, sensitive or confidential data).
+The goal is for data to be Findable, Accessible, Interoperable, and Reusable (FAIR principles), so that it can be shared, reused, and its long-term preservation guaranteed.

-The availability of these data contributes to the replicability of research, increases the visibility and citations of its articles, as well as of the journal, and facilitates the transparency and credibility of the research itself.
-If the research data is available in any of the repositories, it should be referenced in the article.
+The availability of these data significantly contributes to research replicability, increases the visibility and citations of both the articles and the journal, and facilitates the transparency and credibility of the research itself.
+When research data are available in a repository, they should be formally cited in the article's reference section, using their DOI or persistent identifier, following data citation guidelines (e.g., the DataCite recommendations).

 Preservation policy of digital archives